Lemon Tree (Fool's Garden song): Covers and parodies

 Dustin the Turkey recorded a Christmas-parody called "Christmas Tree".
 Taiwanese singer Tarcy Su released covers of the song (in both Mandarin and Cantonese) as did Korean singer Park Hye Kyung.
 Taiwanese-American singer-songwriter Joanna Wang made a cover of the song in 2011.
-Korean singer and composer, Kim Hong Joong of the group Ateez, released a cover of the song on 4 May 2022.
+Korean singer and composer, Hongjoong of the group Ateez, released a cover of the song on 4 May 2022.

 Alle Farben and Fool's Garden version

 On 8 January 2021, Alle Farben with Fool's Garden released a cover of "Lemon Tree".
-The song made it into the Polish music charts.